Responsible Diamond Sourcing

 Where Do Our Diamonds Come From?

-A question we get a lot is where are do our diamonds come from.
+A question we get a lot is where do our diamonds come from.
 The answer is it usually comes from two places; the first is where it was mined, which is mainly from either Russia, Canada, Africa, or Australia.
 The second is where it was cut from rough to a polished diamond, which are mostly Israel, India, and Belgium.
 Each diamond we import comes directly from the top manufacturers (sightholders and select diamantaires) in the world.
-Izakov Diamonds guarantees that all diamonds sold are natural and conflict-free, and comply with the Kimberley Process.
+Izakov Diamonds guarantees that all diamonds sold are conflict-free and comply with the Kimberley Process.

 What is a Sightholder / Select Diamantaire?

 A sightholder / select diamantaire is a company who's an authorized bulk purchaser of rough diamonds from the largest mining companies in the world (e.g. De Beers, Alrosa, Rio Tinto, Dominion Diamond).
 These select manufacturers have large cutting facilities where everything from rough to polished diamonds happens in one place.
 Izakov Diamonds imports diamonds directly from Sightholders and Select Diamantaires.
 This allows us to pass the savings on to you, without any middlemen.

 What is the Kimberley Process?